A Select List of Our Authors

 Ely

-Certified nutritionist and author of the successful SAVING
+Certified nutritionist and author of PART-TIME PALEO (Plume) and the successful SAVING

-DINNER series (Ballantine).
+DINNER series.
 Co-author, with Marla Cilley, of the New York

 Susan Freinkel